SNoRe: Scalable Unsupervised Learning of Symbolic Node Representations: The SN o R e algorithm

 \subsection{Estimating the representation dimension}

 One of the key features of SNoRe is its ability to construct \emph{sparse} representations of individual nodes.
 Compared to e.g., DeepWalk and similar methods, where the dimension is predetermined, SNoRe exploits the following theoretical insight to construct a high dimensional representation with \emph{the same (or lower)} memory footprint than the comparative methods.

-As the dimensions in SNoRe can be computed independently (walks w.r.t. individual nodes are independent), this feature offers an iterative expansion of the representation until a sufficient number of e.g., floating-point values are obtained.
+As the dimensions in SNoRe can be computed independently (walks w.r.t. individual nodes are independent), this feature offers an iterative expansion of the representation until a sufficient number of e.g., floating-point values is obtained.

 The following example demonstrates the mentioned functionality.
 Consider a situation where SNoRe is to be compared against a dense representation learning algorithm, which learns $d$ dimensional representations of nodes.
 Assuming $|N|$ instances, the total space required to store the representation can be denoted with $\tau = |N| \cdot d$ (floating-point values).
-The SNoRe algorithm constructs the representation requiring the same (or less) space.
+The SNoRe algorithm constructs the representation requiring the same (or less) space in the following manner.
 We follow the first three steps of the algorithm to create hash values and the list of nodes sorted in the descending order by their PageRank score.
 We then add features incrementally calculating the similarity between the added feature and all nodes.
 After each calculation, we subtract the number of nonzero values for the feature from $\tau$ and return the created embedding when $\tau$ drops below zero.

-During testing, we realized that the quality of the embedding is not affected much by small changes in the similarity score and that sometimes digitizing it helps classification (showcased in Figures~\ref{fig:microdigitized} and~\ref{fig:macrodigitized} in the Appendix).
-Because of this we divide the interval $[0, 1]$ into $b$ sub-intervals where $\text{sub-interval}_i = [\frac{i}{b}, \frac{i+1}{b})$, and use them to discretize the similarity score between two hashes.
-We replace the similarity score $\boldsymbol{M}_{i,j}$ with $\frac{\textrm{idx}}{d}$, where $\textrm{idx}$ denotes the index of sub-interval containing $\boldsymbol{M}_{i,j}$.
+During testing, we realized that the quality of the embedding is not affected much by small changes in the similarity score and that sometimes digitizing it helps classification (showcased in Appendix~\ref{sec:app-dig}).
+For this reason, we divide the interval $[0, 1]$ into $b$ sub-intervals, where $\text{sub-interval}_i = [\frac{i}{b}, \frac{i+1}{b})$, and use them to discretize the similarity score between two hashes.
+We replace the similarity score $\boldsymbol{M}_{i,j}$ with $\frac{\textrm{idx}}{b}$, where $\textrm{idx}$ denotes the index of sub-interval containing $\boldsymbol{M}_{i,j}$.
 This allows us to store values using fewer bits and consequently create the embedding with more features that takes up the same amount of space.